 But know this.
 It isn’t the best or most sensible way to pay for or get help with your college tuition.
 In fact, it’s likely the least sensible way.

 At first, a loan may seem to be the answer to your prayers.
-You apply, and if you’re approved, presto.
-You have the money you need.
+If you apply and get approved, you may have the money you need.

 But hang on there.
 Let’s consider some statistics.

-First, yes.
-It is said that having a college degree increases your earning potential by about 50%, at least according to figures published by the Economic Policy Institute.
+First, it is said that having a college degree increases your earning potential by about 50%, at least according to figures published by the Economic Policy Institute.

 - College grads earn about 50% more than someone who only has a high school diploma